GoogleCloudDataproc/initialization-actions/rapids/README.md

 #### Master As Worker Configuration

-By default, the master node also runs dask-cuda-workers.
-This is useful for smaller scale jobs- processes run on 4 GPUs in a single node will usually be more performant than when run on the same number of GPUs in separate server nodes (due to higher communication costs).
+By default, the master node also runs `dask-cuda-worker`.
+This is useful for smaller scale jobs - processes run on 4 GPUs in a single node will usually be more performant than when run on the same number of GPUs in separate server nodes (due to higher communication costs).

 If you want to save the master's GPU(s) for other purposes, this behavior is configurable via a metadata key using `--metadata`.

-*   `run-cuda-worker-on-master=false` - whether to run dask-cuda-workers on the
+*   `dask-cuda-worker-on-master=false` - whether to run `dask-cuda-worker` on
-    master node
+    the master node

 For example: